The Louvre Pyramid is one of the top three most recognizable landmarks of Paris – after the Eiffel Tower and Arc de Triomphe.

 The people of France were not happy with the President’s choice of the architect for the Louvre’s upgrade.

 They thought IM Pei was not French enough to be entrusted with the critical task of redesigning the treasured Parisian landmark.

 ‘What are you doing to our great Louvre?’

 The Louvre’s Pyramid and redesign project lasted almost a decade, and in the early years, Pei used to be publicly mocked.

 Speaking on a documentary on America’s PBS, Pei said:

 When I first showed the idea to the public, I would say 90 percent were against it.

 The first year and a half were really hell.
 I couldn’t walk the streets of Paris without people looking at me as if to say: ‘There you go again.
 What are you doing here?
 What are you doing to our great Louvre?'”

-Since Grand Louvre was a long project, there was a real fear that if Mitterand didn’t get re-elected, it wouldn’t be supported.
-Maybe even stopped in the middle.
+Since Grand Louvre was a long project, there was a real fear that it wouldn’t be supported if Mitterand didn’t get re-elected.

-The people behind the project decided to construct it out of sequence, and the glass pyramid structure was built before the base.
+The people behind the project decided to construct it out of sequence and built the glass pyramid structure before the base.